jerome-jouvie/NativeBass/distrib/1.1.2/readme/readme-bass.txt

 any BASS add-ons placed in the same directory.
 Type "make ppc", "make i386" or "make x86_64" to extract a particular architecture. "make intel" can be used to extract the i386 and x86_64 architectures together.

+NOTE: Apple's App Store does not support the ppc architecture, so that will
+      need to be removed from the BASS binary before submitting apps.

 Linux version
 -------------